 1. Survivors/ Strugglers

-Firstly, Survivors or strugglers are financially needy people. literally, they are poor, low-skilled, ill-educated, without strong social bonds, elderly and passive in contrast to innovators.
+Firstly, Survivors or strugglers are financially needy people.
+They are poor, low-skilled, ill-educated, without strong social bonds, elderly and passive in contrast to innovators.
 They avoid risk because of feeling powerless.
 It seems like their prime motive to meet safety and security demands.

-Makers are practical people who have strong traditional values, constructive skills, self-sufficiency, and have enough income.
-They live within a traditional context of family, practical work, and also physical recreation.
-Makers are suspicious of new ideas, politically conservative, and respectful of government authority but resentful of government intrusion on individual rights.
+Makers are practical people with strong traditional values, constructive skills, self-sufficiency, and enough income.
+They live within a conventional context of family, practical work, and also physical recreation.
+Makers are suspicious of new ideas, politically conservative, and respectful of government authority but resentful government intrusion on individual rights.

 Strivers are attracted to others who exhibit qualities that they don’t have but that they admire.
 They inquire about motivation and self-definition.
-They expect to achieve goals through wealth and often feel that life has dealt them a bad hand because of the less money they have.
+They expect to achieve goals through wealth and often feel that life has dealt them a bad hand because of the less money.
 Strivers feel easily bored because they are very impulsive.

-For example, an unemployed person who is looking for a job after completing graduation.
+For example, an unemployed person is looking for a job after completing graduation.

-Believers belong very conservative and deeply moral mentality similar to makers.
+Believers belong to a very conservative and profoundly moral mentality similar to makers.
 They seem like makers because of having conservative and traditional values.
-They follow established routines, organized by the family, social and religious organizations.
+They follow established routines organised by the family, social and religious organisations.
 Their income, education, and energy are enough to meet demands.

 Actually, achievers are work-oriented successful people.
 They like to feel in control of their lives.
 They are also deeply committed to work and keep promises to family, society, and career.
 Achievers respect authority because they prefer to keeping the promise but politically conservative.